 BdB President Hans-Walter Peters: "The pandemic has made it clear that global crises can only be overcome by working together.
 The Transatlantic Business Initiative offers an excellent platform for generating new impetus for dialogue between politics and business.
 This also applies to the financial sector: on both sides of the Atlantic, the same questions are being asked: how do we use momentum to finance the post-pandemic reconstruction and therein make the financial sector more sustainable and digital?"

-BGA President Anton F. Börner: “The order of the day in transatlantic relations is more collaboration and less confrontation.
+BGA President Anton F. Börner: "The order of the day in transatlantic relations is more collaboration and less confrontation.
 The TBI makes a constructive contribution to significantly improving cooperation with our partners on the other side of the Atlantic.
 The United States and the EU must jointly tackle the major global challenges and no longer lose themselves in petty trade conflicts.
 Our common concern is that the promotion of transatlantic relations should once again be given a higher priority in Berlin and Brussels and thus, in the EU.

 priority in Berlin and Brussels and thus, one that it deserves."